Bike paths in Sydney: Western Sydney Regional Park to Lower Prospect Canal Reserve

-At time of this edit, March 2020, no major works on track and it is a wonderful public facility.

-Prospect Creek Cyclepath
+Prospect Creek cyclepath

 Running mostly alongside Prospect Creek, this 8 km cycleway connects Fairfield to the Prospect Reservoir, joining onto the Parramatta to Liverpool rail trail and the Lower Prospect Canal Reserve cycleway at each end.
 The path mostly travels through parkland, passing Prospect Nature Reserve and Rosford Street Reserve, among other parks, and is almost entirely off-road, except for a short on-road section along Douglas Street and Ace Avenue.
 Despite its length, only three roads are crossed, Fairfield Road, Cumberland Highway, and Gipps Road, with grade separated underpasses for each road.

-The Gipps Road in Smithfield underpass can fill with water during heavy rain, however an at grade crossing nearby can be used.
-Two parallel paths exist on the north and south sides of Prospect Creek through Fairfield Road Park, the former sitting within Cumberland Council and the latter within Fairfield City Council.
-The path on the south (Fairfield) side provides the best through route to the Rail Trail and Fairfield.
-At points along the path local councils have created aboriginal information sites that are well worth stopping at.

-Orphan School Creek Cyclepath
+Orphan School Creek cyclepath

 There is a 10 km shared path along Orphan School Creek from Canley Vale railway station to Abbotsbury.
 It connects to the Parramatta to Liverpool Rail Trail Cycleway at Canley Vale railway station, to the Clear Paddock Creek shared path at King Road, Fairfield West, to the Liverpool to Parramatta T-way at Myrtle Road, and to the Prospect Dam to Abbotsbury cyclepath at Abbotsbury.
 An attraction of this path is the complete lack of traffic lights although the multiple at grade road crossings in Greenfield Park can be difficult to cross with children.
 The major crossing of Smithfield Road is at grade and quite dangerous.

 An excellent loop ride is possible by combining the Orphan School Creek path with the Parramatta-Liverpool Rail Trail, the Lower Prospect Canal and Prospect Dam to Abbotsbury paths.
 This entire loop is about 35 km in length and there are only two traffic lights to stop cyclists on the entire loop.
 The loop can be shortened by using the Parramatta-Liverpool T-Way path instead, though this path has at least eight traffic light crossings through Wetherill Park.